Azure/azure-sdk/docs/general/azurecore.md

 Services across Azure use a variety of different authentication schemes to authenticate clients.
 Conceptually there are two entities responsible for authenticating service client requests, a credential and an authentication policy.
 Credentials provide confidential authentication data needed to authenticate requests.
 Authentication policies use the data provided by a credential to authenticate requests to the service.
 It is essential that credential data can be updated as needed across the lifetime of a client, and authentication policies must always use the most current credential data.

-{% include requirement/MUSTNOT id="azurecore-http-auth-persistence" %} persist, cache, or reuse tokens returned from the token credential.
-This is __CRITICAL__ as credentials generally have a short validity period and the token credential is responsible for refreshing these.

 {% include requirement/MUST id="azurecore-http-auth-bearer-token" %} implement Bearer authorization policy (which accepts a token credential and scope).